cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 A quarter that is 4/7th of of a quarter
 >>> unitSpec(quarterLengthToDurations(4.0/7.0))
 [(0.571428..., 'quarter', 0, 7, 4, 'quarter')]
-If a duration is not containable in a single unit, the method will break off the largest type that fits within this type and recurse, adding as my units as necessary.
+If a duration is not containable in a single unit, this method will break off the largest type that fits within this type and recurse, adding as my units as necessary.
 >>> unitSpec(quarterLengthToDurations(2.5))